apache/incubator-heron/website/content/docs/operators/observability/prometheus.md

 title: Observability with Prometheus
 ---

-> The Prometheus metrics sink for Heron is available only if you're using [Kubernetes](../../deployment/schedulers/kubernetes) as your Heron scheduler.

 You can integrate Heron and the Heron UI with [Prometheus](https://prometheus.io/) to monitor and gather runtime metrics exported by Heron topologies.

 ## Exporting topology metrics from Heron to Prometheus